 - A number of geriatric conditions (including dementia) can affect the physical process of swallowing.

-The doctor may also notice a high heart rate, low blood pressure, cold clammy extremities, and even confusion.
+A lack of moisture under the axilla (underarm), tenting, sunken eyes, and decreased capillary refill are more reliable indicators.
+The doctor may also notice a high heart rate, low blood pressure, cold, clammy extremities, and even confusion.

 If not treated, these symptoms can progress to shock, kidney failure, falls, and heart failure requiring admission to the hospital.

 Typically, one can recover from dehydration with aggressive fluid intake either by mouth or IV.
 Addressing the cause is also important and may require medication changes, antibiotics, or lifestyle modifications.

 The causes of dehydration in the elderly are many and are not as easy to identify as it is in a healthy 20-year-old.